The Curious Case of Çatalhöyük

 “The Curious Case of Çatalhöyük” narrates the reflexive methods of the excavations from the initial phase when the trowel touches the soil to the documentation of the finds, from laboratory analysis to the transfer of information.
 It sheds light on the work of the research team of international specialists and elucidates the various stages of an excavation project.
 Although field excavation remains a primary form of investigation at Çatalhöyük, digital, experimental and visual reconstruction methods are increasingly employed to aid research and interpretation.
 This legacy is reflected in exhibition displays with 3D printed replicas of selected finds as well as laser-scanned overviews of the mounds.
 A VR project presents an immersive recreation of the Çatalhöyük settlement.
 Equipped with VR headsets, visitors will be transported back into a Çatalhöyük building to observe what life was like back then.

-This contemporary approach will be followed by incorporative artistic interventions to underline how the site has been subject to various artworks and offers new perspectives to understand the life at Çatalhöyük.
-Additionally, more than 500 articles and books published on Çatalhöyük have been compiled for the exhibition and will be on display in the ANAMED Library with the opportunity to examine all of the written sources on one of the most complex societies of its time.
+This contemporary approach is followed by incorporative artistic interventions to underline how the site has been subject to various artworks and offers new perspectives to understand the life at Çatalhöyük.
+Additionally, more than 500 articles and books published on Çatalhöyük have been compiled for the exhibition and displayed in the ANAMED Library with the opportunity to examine all of the written sources on one of the most complex societies of its time.